Table of Contents Show

 It’s easy to install and comes with all items needed to do a DIY installation and video instructions and support contacts.

-- START YOUR COMPRESSOR SMOOTHLY: When your compressor kicks in, it can overload your generator and trip the breaker.
-With...
+- HOW DOES IT WORK?: When your RV air conditioner compressor kicks in, it can overload your generator and trip the...

 It’ll cost you $329 for the entire kit–money well spent if you ask us.